commonsharp/SurvivalProject-Server/README.md

 # 29/03/2017
 * Better instructions on how to play the game.
 Still need to add the MySQL installation step.
 * The correct KO count is presented once you finish a game.
+* When playing a 2-teams mode, the game will not start until the 2 teams have an equal number of players.
 * Items are now called cards.
 * Quests: Added experience.
 The total experience of the monster is the damage that was done to the monster / x where x is a random value between 4 and 6.
 Each player gets experience proportional to the damage he has dealt.
 * Quests: Added lucky bonuses.
 You have 50% chance of getting x1 exp/code, 25% chance of getting x2 exp/code, 12.5% of getting x3 exp/code and so on.
 Seems pretty balanced to me.